tsujamin/digi-approval/design/design.md

 ![Approver wireframe](./imgs/approver-wireframe.png)

-### Managers ###
+### Delegators ###

-A manager will have a simple user interface to assign a workflow that has just commenced to an approver, and is able to re-allocate in-progress workflows if needed.
+A delegator will have a simple user interface to assign a workflow that has just commenced to an approver, and is able to re-allocate in-progress workflows if needed.
 (For example, if an approver is ill or leaves the directorate.)

-Managers will also be able to generate reports, as follows.
+Delegators will also be able to generate reports, as follows.

 ### Reporting ###
 Based on stakeholder consultation, a reporting front-end has been added, that can generate reports on (at a minimum):